The Question of ROI: Earned Media vs. Paid Media

 The Value of Earned Media

 Earned media does not have a dollar sign attached.
-It is organically-earned content garnered from public relations efforts and word-of-mouth communication.
+It is content garnered organically from public relations efforts and word-of-mouth communication.
 It could be anything from social media posts made by enthusiastic consumers to articles positively reviewing your products or services.
 Earned content increases the relative trustworthiness of brands, drives traffic and ultimately, drives conversions.

 However, the value of each type of earned content varies when added to your media strategy.
 Earned content maintains a prolonged shelf life over paid media.
-For instance, a blog can be revisited time and time again and offers lasting value as long as it stays published.
+For instance, a blog may be revisited time and time again.
+It offers lasting value as long as it stays published.
 This concept extends to less utilitarian platforms as well.
 Video reviews on social media platforms like TikTok or YouTube are valuable because they take time and effort — signaling to audience members that a user feels passionate about your product or service.
 Social media posts depend on their engagement value, meaning posts with high engagement are more likely to add value to your brand.

 Ultimately, earned media has a longer-lasting impact on your brand perception when compared to paid media efforts.
-Certain placements may significantly increase attention long-term — for example, a trade publication featuring your brand in an article may funnel new audience members interested in your services.
+Certain placements may significantly increase long-term attention.
+For example, a trade publication featuring your brand in an article may funnel new audience members interested in your services.

 The Value of Paid Media

 Paid content is what most people immediately think of when they hear the word “marketing.”
-It is a media strategy made up of targeted marketing tactics like search engine advertisements, print advertising, TV commercials and radio spots — but now it also includes paid promotions on social media and influencer marketing content.
+It is a media strategy composed up of targeted marketing tactics like search engine advertisements, print advertising, TV commercials and radio spots — but now it also includes paid promotions on social media and influencer marketing content.
 This form of marketing aims to get in front of as many eyes as possible, hoping that people will convert now or remember you down the line.

 Paid media is not just a shout into the void.
 Unlike earned media, a marketing agency partner creates this content to fulfill a specific goal.
 You may want to increase brand awareness, boost revenue or even drive traffic to a specific page on your website, such as a job listing.
 Designers, writers and paid media strategists work together to help you create content to propel you toward your goal, placing your media in front of new prospects.
 Ultimately, paid content is what it sounds like — marketing with extra dollar signs attached.
-It must fit with an established strategy to be valuable to your long-term growth plans.
+It must align with an established strategy to be valuable to your long-term growth plans.

 Considerations for Return on Investment